Michiel004/python-convert-dicom-files-to-PNG/README.md

 Warning: the patient information will be lost and not be included in the png file.

-Before starting the conversation change the inputdir and outdir to your specific needs.
+Before starting the conversion change the inputdir and outdir to your specific needs.